Wandels/nwsmins10pctdwn/README.md

-###### How I spent my Junior Fall Semester and Winter Break:
+# Algorithmic Trading Strategy with Databento Price Data
-### Mean-Reversion/Trend-Following Strategy developed in Python with Databento, Polygon, and MongoDB
+Developed in Python with Databento, Polygon, and MongoDB.

+### Acknowledgements
-#### A big thank you to [Databento](https://databento.com/) for their data sponsorship which made this project possible.
-I cannot recommend their API enough.
+A big thank you to [Databento](https://databento.com/) for their data sponsorship which made this project possible.
+I highly recommend their API.

-###### Please email andelman.w@wustl.edu with any questions, criticisms, or tips for improvement!
+For any questions, criticisms, or tips for improvement, please email me at andelman.w@wustl.edu.

-___
-### Hypothesis:
+---

+## Hypothesis
-*Stocks that experience significant and sudden drops are likely to continue their decline briefly before reverting to their mean value.*
+**Stocks that experience significant and sudden drops are likely to continue their decline briefly before reverting to their mean value.**

+### Strategy Overview
+The strategy involves analyzing the top 3000 US Equities by liquidity or market capitalization, identifying those that experienced the fastest 10% drop within a rolling 60-day window.

+#### Weight Calculation
-In essence, the strategy involves analyzing the top 3000 US Equities by liquidity or market capitalization, identifying those that experienced the *fastest* 10% drop within a rolling 60-day window.
-For each qualifying stock, I calculate a weight based on the number of days elapsed since the fastest drop, using the arctan function to scale the weight between 0 and $\frac{\pi}{2}$.
+For each qualifying stock, a weight is calculated based on the number of days elapsed since the fastest drop, using the arctan function to scale the weight between 0 and $\frac{\pi}{2}$.
 This scaling emphasizes more recent drops (momentum), allowing for a dynamic adjustment between short and long positions over time as signals age.

+#### Market Neutrality
-To ensure market neutrality and to create the initial short positions, I adjust these initial weights by subtracting their mean, effectively centering the distribution around zero.
-This adjustment serves two purposes:
+To ensure market neutrality and create initial short positions:
+1. Initial weights are adjusted by subtracting their mean, centering the distribution around zero.
-1. it ensures that for every short position, there's a corresponding long position to hedge it, and it also fine-tunes the strategy's responsiveness to recent vs. older price drops.
-2. Stocks with more recent drops (and thus weights less than the mean, closer to 0) become negative, representing larger short positions, while those representing older drops are kept long.
+2. Stocks with more recent drops (weights less than the mean) become negative, representing larger short positions, while those representing older drops are kept long.

+#### Risk Management
-Finally, to comply with the CQA challenge guidelines, I cap the weights at 4.9% & normalize to ensure the portfolio's total weight sums to 1.
+Weights are capped at 4.9% and normalized to ensure the portfolio's total weight sums to 1, complying with the CQA challenge guidelines.

-This step ensures the strategy remains practical and within risk management parameters.
-___
+---

-### Conclusion
+## Conclusion
-If you are here for an edge in the market, I am sorry to disappoint.
-Over the short backtesting window I could afford, this strategy **did not show promising profitability**.
-There is either a flaw in my hypothesis, a mistake in my strategy logic code, or most likely, a mistake in my backtest.
-There were multiple points in the development process where I faced difficult decisions and was forced to make assumptions.
-I have come to learn that this is often what Algorithmic Development is.
-Not everything can be backtested and if you ever want your algorithm to see the light of day, it takes a leap of faith.
+If you're looking for a market edge, I must disappoint.
+Over the short backtesting window, this strategy **did not show promising profitability**.
+The reasons could be:
+- A flaw in the hypothesis
+- A mistake in the strategy logic code
+- A mistake in the backtest

-Nonetheless, the educational experience I gained from this was priceless.
+Algorithmic development often involves difficult decisions and assumptions.
+Despite the lack of profitability, the educational experience gained was invaluable.